mincong-h/nanosearch.io/index.md

 ---

 {% comment %}
-For this page:

-- The target users are prospects and end-users who want to use or already using our service
+The target readers are prospects and end-users who want to use or already using our service
 {% endcomment %}

 ## Overview